 However, this is not shared without reason.
 With the image given, with some of the trite dialogue and suppositions on why such a person might be crossed, i thought of my daughter.

-So, this is why a novel exercise intended as entertainment ballooned into a full story: A story i never wrote still lingered in my thoughts, i was thinking about my daughter and the dedication she puts into her creations.
+So, this is why a novel exercise intended as entertainment ballooned into a full story: A story i never wrote still lingered in my thoughts, and the image brought me to reflect on the dedication my daughter puts into her creations.
 Consequently, cosplay and pointless activities were on the mind.
-This is an allegory about writing.
-Or, it could be about dressing up in funky costumes.

 Curiosity leads them to seek out the wizard-pirate-king to learn the purpose of what he was doing, which eventually leads to attempted murder.
 The ensuing investigation crumbles the delicate scaffolding of Corbyn’s beliefs, but it does bring understanding to his experience.